geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 a large user community and repositories such as ‘ubuntugis’ providing more up-to-date versions of upstream geographic libraries such as GDAL.

-QGIS is also well-supported on on Ubuntu.
+QGIS is also well-supported on Ubuntu.

 However, you can install R and key geographic packages on other operating systems, although it may take longer.
 Useful links on